 In general, hot yoga can be a great option for all skill and fitness levels — no previous yoga experience needed.
 "The teachers will support you if you want to increase the intensity and also help with modifications to decrease the intensity," says Lacey Shelton, CorePower Yoga area manager.

 That said, it isn't always everyone's cup of tea.
-"I have friends who are like, 'I'm never coming to your hot yoga class,'" says Adam Tills, certified yoga instructor and studio director of Heat Yoga Studio in Maple Grove, Minnesota.
+"I have friends who are like, 'I'm never coming to your hot yoga class,'" says Adam Tills, a Minnesota-based certified yoga instructor.
 "The heat is just too much for them."

-On an intensity scale of one to 10, expect a hot yoga class to be a seven or eight.
+On an intensity scale of one to 10, expect a hot yoga class to be a 7 or 8.
 "It depends on the person," Tills says.
 "Especially someone who's new to hot yoga, they might find it a 12 because some people are so overwhelmed with the heat level."
 If you're prone to fainting, overheating or generally feel sub-par at high temps, consult your doctor first.

 Additionally, pregnant people (unless you've been practicing for a while and have been cleared by your doctor) and people with diabetes or cardiovascular issues, including high blood pressure, should avoid hot yoga, according to the American Council on Exercise.